jskrd/php-prpdf/README.md

 ## About

-This library, written in PHP, provides a set of classes for cleanly building print ready PDF files.
+This library provides a set of classes for cleanly building print ready PDF files.